Psychology Graduate Programs Overview

 Students in our graduate program can choose from these three degree tracks:

-The counseling track requires 48 credit hours (four semesters of full-time coursework).
+The counseling psychology M.S. program requires 60 credit hours.
 This includes a practicum, during which students have an opportunity to practice their counseling skills under supervision.
 Students who graduate from this track have the academic background required for licensure as licensed psychological associates or licensed professional counselors.

-The industrial-organizational track requires 42 credit hours and prepares students to work effectively in organizational settings, such as public and private agencies, governmental institutions, companies, corporations and foundations.
+The industrial-organizational psychology M.S. program requires 42 credit hours and prepares students to work effectively in organizational settings, such as public and private agencies, governmental institutions, companies, corporations and foundations.
 The program emphasizes research and consulting skills, and students have the opportunity to practice solving research or work problems in a thesis course or practicum course.